Cheat Your Way Thin

 Would you believe me if I told you that you can eat whatever you want, effectively cheat and still achieve the body of your dreams?
 I envisage a sceptical face and rightly so because that goes against everything you’ve ever heard right?
 Well science doesn’t lie and the truth is YOU CAN!

 This Sunday it will be two weeks since I have had a proper “cheat meal”.
-I have to be extremely careful when using the words “cheat meal” and not “cheat day” around clients as they then think it’s a day of gorging from the moment they open their eyes until they hit the sack again that night.
+I have to be extremely careful when using the words “cheat meal” and not “cheat day” around clients as they then think it’s a whole day of gorging from the moment they open their eyes until they hit the hay again that night.

 Anyway, apart from having some sugar free chocolate and a quest bar on Sunday gone, I have been on protein only for nearly 10 days, with no carbs, and no sugar, in order to regulate my blood sugars and send my body into ketosis, effectively using my own fat stores to fuel my body but I will continue to take in a small amount of EFA’s (essential fatty acids) which will help with digestion and fibrous carbs such as supergreens which include the likes of brocolli, asparagus, spinach and kale etc.